 This course deals with the organization and leadership of the church as revealed in Scripture.

-4 semester hours credit CL-310 - Introduction to Biblical Counseling
+CL-310 - Introduction to Biblical Counseling

 Tracing the history of biblical counseling from Bible times until today, this course helps prepare pastors, elders, and lay people to minister to those in need.